 These descriptions confirm that, while most applicants are not “perfect,” through well-planned strategies and diligently executed tactics, admission is achievable at schools that they believe are beyond their reach.

-If your candidacy relates to any of these case studies, then The MBA Exchange would love to hear from you regarding your business-school aspirations and challenges.
+If your candidacy relates to any of these case studies, then The MBA Exchange would love to hear from you regarding your business school aspirations and challenges.
 Contact us today!
 We’d love to chat with you.

 Case Study #1: Low GPA

-Applicant Profile for "Wayne" (not his real name)
+Applicant Profile for “David” (not his real name)

 |Academic||Economics major at a top 50-ranked university in the US.
 Graduated with a 2.75 overall GPA|